Real-Skill/javascript-tasks/README.md

 ##Exercise 5 : Angular filters

-The goal of this exercise is the creation three simple filters and use them in correct place.
+The goal of this exercise is to create three simple filters and use them in correct place.

 ####Requirements
 1. ***quote*** filter - places the text in quotes
 2. ***withoutH*** filter - removes all the letters H and h
 3. ***firstLetterUp*** filter - converts the first letter of the word to the large ones

-Additionaly, you are supposed to use custom angular filter to display upper input value capitalised below the table.
+Additionaly, you are supposed to use build-in angular filter to display upper input value capitalised below the table.

 ####Result
 | Filter | Without filter | With filter |